Controversial Practices in Children's Speech Sound Disorders - Oral Motor Exercises, Dietary Supplements, Auditory Integration Training

 Nourish Life SPEAK

 Nourish Life SPEAK from Speech Nutrients, with 'important nutrients needed for normal and healthy speech and coordination', results from Mark Nottoli's business endeavour.
 Interestingly, "Mark has a knack for product development and package design.
 He enjoys studying the latest developments in the world of nutrition, dialoguing with leading researchers and translating scientific developments into tangible, beneficial products."
-Browsing the Speech Nutrients site led to Mark's colleague Roy Bingham and Apraxia Research dot com.
+Browsing the Speech Nutrients site led to Mark's colleague Roy Bingham.

 As neither Nottoli nor Bingham are paediatricians it is puzzling to read that SPEAK (the name and the packaging seem to vary from site to site) is "pediatrician formulated".